EORM Symposium 2023

 • INDUSTRY EUR 950

-c) Registration closes on 15 November 2025 or earlier if slots fill up.
+c) Registration will be stopped on 5th October or earlier if all slots are covered.

 Registration includes: